Shopify vs WordPress — Which Platform is Better?

 In addition to the main Shopify app, there are a few others which might come in handy — these include a ‘Point of Sale’ app for merchants who sell in physical locations, a logo maker, an order delivery tracker and an app for adding live chat to your store (‘Shopify Inbox’).

 Both the main Shopify and WordPress mobile apps have been well received by users (with WordPress apps being rated slightly higher, though).
-Users have given the Shopify app ratings of 4.6 and 4.3 (out of 5) on the iOS and Google Play stores respectively; the equivalent ratings for the WordPress apps are exactly the same in both stores respectively, 4.6 and 4.3.
+Users have given the Shopify app ratings of 4.6 and 4.3 (out of 5) on the iOS and Google Play stores respectively; WordPress scores 4.6 in both.

 Customer support